Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 or 90 degrees for a [VOR](vor_ils.md) radial.
 Additionally, a Glide-slope Pointer is provided for relative glide-slope position indication during an [ILS](vor_ils.md) approach.

+In the Picture above the yellow vertical needle shows the Pilot that he has to steer 20° to the left to correct the course intended.
+In the same way the ADI shows steering instructions for the pitch.

-Upon startup of the ADI,
-an OFF warning flag will be displayed until the AN/AJB-7 gyro has aligned.
+Upon startup of the ADI, an OFF warning flag will be displayed until the AN/AJB-7 gyro has aligned.
 This can also appear due to power loss or a signal failure.
 The flag does not present if a system failure occurs outside of the AN/AJB-7.

 ## Bearing Distance Heading Indicator (BDHI)